LendingKatalyst/label-studio_setup/instructions.md

 ```
 conda activate label-studio
 ```

+>>  Once (label-studio) is visible to the left in place of (base)

-Step 02 : type this..
+Step 02 : enter the following command
 ```
 export LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true
 ```